cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

 # 📱 Call Center
 - The **call center** has been used as a **source for recruitment** to reach out to harder to reach previously identified groups such as Spanish speaking population who represent a higher % of the total population in California and have been highly impacted by covid-19.
-- We have used the referrals from the call center to perform interviews.
+- We have used the referrals from the call center to perform **interviews**.
-- Steps taken to use the call center as a recruiting source:
+- These are the steps taken to use the call center as a source for recruitment:

 | **Steps** 	| **Process** 	| **Tools** 	| **Improvements** 	| **Roles and team at covid19** 	|
 |-	|-	|-	|-	|-	|